rayyamhk/img-mage.js/README.md

 ```

 ### pad(x, y)
 Add zero-padding to an image.
-The height and width of the resulting image is h + 2x and w + 2y respectively.
+The height and width of the resulting image are h + 2x and w + 2y respectively.
 ```javascript
 img.pad(10); // 10px to 4 sides
 img.pad(10, 20); // 10px to top and bottom, 20px to left and right